amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 Next the button for the zoom controls

-Lets create a new file and call it zoombutton.qml
+Lets create a new file and call it zoomButton.qml

-Zoombuton.qml
+> components/ZoomButon.qml

 ```qml
 import QtQuick